emoship/prisma-factory-generator/README.md

+**Note:** This repository cloned from https://github.com/toyamarinyon/prisma-factory-generator to fix some issue related to fields like JsonValue.

 Automatically generate a factory from your Prisma Schema.
 This package contains a prisma generator so reference will automatically update everytime you will run `prisma generate`

 There is a schema that looks like this